-Kaa is a highly flexible open-source platform for building, managing, and integrating connected software in the Internet of Everything.
-Kaa introduces standardized methods for achieving integration and interoperation across connected products.
-On top of this, Kaa’s powerful back-end functionality greatly speeds up product development, allowing vendors to concentrate on maximizing their product’s unique value to the consumer.
+Kaa is a highly flexible open-source platform for building, managing, and integrating applications in the Internet of Things.
+Kaa offers a holistic approach for implementing rich communication, control, and interoperation capabilities into connected products and smart devices.
+On top of this, powerful back-end functionality of Kaa greatly speeds up IoT product development, allowing vendors to concentrate on maximizing their product’s unique value to the consumer.

-The Kaa platform is comprised of the server component and endpoint SDK that integrates with client applications.
+Kaa IoT platform is comprised of the server component and the endpoint SDK that is integrated into client applications.
 For more information on the Kaa server architecture, please refer to the Design reference.

-Event system performs discovery of a device’s advertised capabilities and delivery of the appropriate event messages across devices.
-Events may be unicast or multicast to several recipients.
+Events: Kaa provides a mechanism for delivery of configurable event messages across connected devices.
+Events may be set as either unicast, that is transmitted to a single recipient, or multicast, that is transmitted to several recipients.
 For detailed information on managing events, refer to the Events section.

-Log collection: Kaa endpoints perform temporary storage of records of an arbitrary structure (“logs”).
-Kaa endpoint SDK implements log upload triggers that initiate periodic logs upload to the server.
-The server can store logs in the filesystem or using big data platforms like Hadoop, MongoDB, etc., or submit the data directly to the stream analytics processors.
-For example, logs can be used to help debug client applications, analyse user behavior, identify anomalies, etc. For detailed information on logging management, refer to the Logging section.
+Data collection: Kaa endpoints perform temporary storage of data records ("logs") of any predefined structure.
+Kaa endpoint SDK implements log upload triggers that initiate periodic logs upload from the endpoint to the server.
+The server can store logs into the filesystem, big data platforms like Hadoop, MongoDB, etc., or submit the data directly to the stream analytics processors.
+For example, logs can be used to help debug client applications, analyze user behavior, identify anomalies, etc. For detailed information on log management, refer to the Logging section.

-Profiling and grouping: Kaa introduces the concept of the endpoint profile, which is a snapshot of any data the specific server application needs to know about the client.
+Profiling and grouping: Kaa introduces the concept of the endpoint profile which consists of client-side and server-side parts.
+Client-side endpoint profile is a set of data that the client exposes for the access by Kaa application.
+Server-side endpoint profile is a set of data that is controlled by Kaa server users via Administration UI or by other server applications via REST API.
 Profiles can then be used to organize the endpoints into groups.
-Grouping endpoints can, for example, be used to send targeted notifications or adjust software behavior.
-For a more detailed explanation about profiles, filtering, and grouping refer to the the Endpoint profiling and Endpoint grouping sections.
+Endpoint groups can be used, for example, to send targeted notifications or adjust software behavior.
+For detailed information on profiles, filtering, and grouping, refer to the the Endpoint profiling and Endpoint grouping sections.

-Notifications delivery: Kaa features a topic-based notification system that enables the server to deliver messages of an arbitrary structure to subscribed endpoints.
-Topic access is controlled using the endpoint’s group membership.
-For a more detailed explanation about managing notifications, please refer to the Notifications section.
+Notifications delivery: Kaa features a topic-based notification system that allows the server to deliver messages of any predefined structure to subscribed endpoints.
+The notification topic access is granted via the endpoint’s group membership.
+For detailed information about managing notifications, please refer to the Notifications section.

-Data distribution: This feature can be used for centralized configuration management, content distribution, etc. Using Kaa’s “data schema” definition language, developers are able to define any type of data structure and constraint data types.
-Kaa’s data distribution is then able to deliver the structured data configured on the server to specific endpoint(s).
-For detailed information on data distribution refer to the Configuration section.
+Data distribution: Kaa allows performing updates of operational data, such as configuration data, from the Kaa server to endpoints.
+This feature can be used for centralized configuration management, content distribution, etc. Using Kaa’s data schemas, developers are able to define any type of data structure and constraint data types.
+For detailed information on data distribution, refer to the Configuration section.

-Transport abstraction: Kaa’s data channel abstraction architecture presents software vendors with freedom in selecting the networking stack for establishing communications between the server and endpoints - WiFi, Ethernet, Zigbee, mqtt, CoAP, XMPP, TCP, HTTP, etc. A major benefit of Kaa is its ability to build applications that function over any type of network connection and intelligently communicate with devices over intermittent data connections.
+Transport abstraction: Kaa’s data channel abstraction architecture presents software vendors with freedom in selecting a networking stack for establishing communication between the server and endpoints - WiFi, Ethernet, Zigbee, mqtt, CoAP, XMPP, TCP, HTTP, etc. A prominent characteristic of Kaa is its ability to build applications that function over any type of network connection and communicate with devices even over intermittent data connections.